 Students and staff who are interested in planning a student activity also may apply for funding from the Student Assembly.
 These funds may be used to pay a visiting speaker, to buy food for a cultural awareness activity, or to pay for similar activities that benefit the student community.

-Please contact the Office of Student Life (activitiesandleadership@rbc.edu) for more information and to learn how to get involved.
+Please contact the Office of Student Life (campusengagement@rbc.edu) for more information and to learn how to get involved.

 VII.
 Honor Code